HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 ### Plugins

-We explored how WordPress sites use external resources, and separated them between resources that are included in plugins, themes, and shipped in WordPress core (wp-includes).
+We explored how WordPress sites use external resources and separated them between resources that are included in plugins, themes, and shipped in WordPress core (wp-includes).

 {{ figure_markup(
   image="wordpress-resources-loaded.png",